Robert Geathers: Professional career

-Cincinnati Bengals (2004–2014)
+Cincinnati Bengals

 2004 season

 On April 25, 2004, the Cincinnati Bengals used the team's second fourth-round pick (117th overall) to select Geathers.
 Geathers debuted with the Bengals on September 26 after sitting out the first two games due to an ankle injury.
 As a rookie, Geathers primarily played on special teams.
 He had a career game resulting in a victory on Nov 7 against the Dallas Cowboys with a sack, forced fumble, pass defended, and QB pressure that led to an intentional grounding penalty.
-Geathers made his first NFL start on November 14, 2004 versus the Washington Redskins.
-On January 2, 2005 against the Philadelphia Eagles, he intercepted a pass by Jeff Blake and returned it 36 yards for his first career NFL touchdown; that score and extra point put the Bengals up 24-3.
+Geathers made his first NFL start on November 14, 2004, versus the Washington Redskins.
+On January 2, 2005, against the Philadelphia Eagles, he intercepted a pass by Jeff Blake and returned it 36 yards for his first career NFL touchdown; that score and extra point put the Bengals up 24–3.
 Geathers finished the 2004 season with 16 tackles, 4 passes deflected, and 1 interception.

 2005 season

 The following season in 2005, Geathers started all sixteen games and the Bengals' Wild Card playoff game against the Pittsburgh Steelers.
 Geathers had 33 tackles, 3.0 sacks, and 1 forced fumble in 2005.
 In the November 6 win over the Baltimore Ravens, Geathers, Anthony Mitchell, and John Thornton combined for 3 sacks.
-On December 10, Geathers and rookie Odell Thurman combined for a sack of Charlie Frye in the Bengals' 23-20 win over in-state rival Cleveland Browns.
+On December 10, Geathers and rookie Odell Thurman combined for a sack of Charlie Frye in the Bengals' 23–20 win over in-state rival Cleveland Browns.